moustafanafeaa/StudentCourseRegistrationAssignment/README.md

 - Username: admin
 - password: mmmmmm
 - Role: Admin
--

 ---

+## Default Student Credentials
-## Use the following credentials to log in as Student:
+Use the following credentials to log in as Student:
 - Username: moustafa
 - password: mmmmmm
 - Role: student